JordanICollier/Lytening/README.md

 To do
   • [x] Comments ajax call
-  • [x] spark buttons and iterate spark count with ajax (user can unspark strykes they've sparked)
   • [x] Searching for friends
   • [x] Profile tutorial
   • [x] Validate and check for empty comment